-In central sleep apnea, the airway is not blocked but the brain fails to signal the muscles to breathe due to instability in the respiratory control center.
-Central apnea is named as such because it is related to the function of the central nervous system.
+- In central sleep apnea, the airway is not blocked but the brain fails to signal the muscles to breathe due to instability in the respiratory control center.
+Central apnea is related to the function of the central nervous system.

 Who gets sleep apnea?

 Sleep apnea occurs in about 25% of men and nearly 10% of women.
 Sleep apnea can affect people of all ages, including babies and children and particularly people over the age of 50 and those who are overweight.

 Certain physical traits and clinical features are common in patients with obstructive sleep apnea.
 These include excessive weight, large neck and structural abnormalities reducing the diameter of the upper airway, such as nasal obstruction, a low-hanging soft palate, enlarged tonsils or a small jaw with an overbite.

 Obstructive sleep apnea is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses during sleep.
 Central sleep apnea is usually observed in patients with central nervous system dysfunction, such as following a stroke or in patients with neuromuscular diseases like amyotrophic lateral sclerosis (ALS, Lou Gehrig’s disease).
 It is also common in patients with heart failure and other forms of heart, kidney or lung disease.

 Often the first signs of OSA are recognized not by the patient, but by the bed partner.
 Many of those affected have no sleep complaints.
 The most common signs and symptoms of OSA include:

 - Restlessness during sleep, frequent nighttime awakenings.